degreepath/auditor/tests/snapshots/2015-16/major/studio-art.md

 ## Foundations
 For this requirement, you must take ART 102, ART 103, and ART 104.

-## Juried Show
-> Note: To fulfill the requirements of the Studio Art major, you must enter at
-> least two juried art exhibitions on or off campus by the beginning of your
-> senior year.

-For this requirement, you must have done what the note says.
-The Department must certify that you have done so.
-## Senior Studies in Studio Art
-For this requirement, you must take ART 343.

-## Electives
-For this requirement, you must take one of the following courses:

-- ART 106
-- ART 246
-- ART 294
-- ART 298
-- ART 340
-- ART 394
-- ART 398

 ## Areas
 For this section, you must complete “2D Media”, “3D Media”, and “New Media”.